Plane Facts: Landings

 Key Takeaways:

-• Aviation history is rich with landing firsts, from Orville Wright's initial powered flight landing and Paul Cornu's first helicopter landing to Neil Armstrong's moon landing and the pioneering efforts in water, ship, and jet carrier landings.
+• The history of aircraft landings encompasses pioneering achievements, from Orville Wright's first powered flight landing in 1903 and the first helicopter landing in 1907, to Neil Armstrong's moon landing in 1969 and the evolution of water and aircraft carrier landings.

 See a mistake?
 Contact us.